 The ISIN and the FIGI differ in three broad ways:

 Scope: The FIGI provides, both in practice and in future implementation, a much broader scope than does ISIN.
-In particular, FIGI identifies not only securities, but, potentially, all financial instruments.
+In particular, FIGI identifies not only securities, but, potentially, all financial instruments and inherent self relationships.
 The reason that the scope is so much broader is a function of purpose: the ISIN is focused on serving as a reference for a fungible instrument at the initial issuance level, which serves a proper and needed function in and of itself.
-FIGI, in contrast, while capable of serving in that capacity, is focused on providing a consistent and unique data point that serves to identify financial instruments and the different contexts they exist in throughout their lifecycle, so as to enable robust and comprehensive data management and, from that, compliance.
+FIGI, in contrast, while capable of serving in that capacity, is focused on providing a consistent and unique data model that serves to identify financial instruments and the different contexts they exist in throughout their lifecycle, so as to enable robust and comprehensive data management and, from that, compliance.

 Granularity: The ISIN provides a single identifier at the single issued level for a fungible instrument.
 FIGI, in contrast, provides not only that in the form of the Share Class Global Identifier (hence the overlap), but also at the country level through the Composite Global Identifier, and, where applicable, at the trading venue level as well.